datacamp-content-public/courses-sentiment-analysis-with-python-violeta-misheva/slides/chapter_1_11bedc6349d6ea75bdb16ef8a9289b1f.md

 ```

 `@script`
 That was out introduction to BOW!
-In the next chapter we expand on this and explore more options in the CountVectorizer.
+Let's apply what we've learned in the exercises.